Armenian genocide denial: Ottoman Empire

 Genocide denial is the minimization of an event established as genocide, either by denying the facts or by denying the intent of the perpetrators.
 Denial was present from the outset as an integral part of the Armenian genocide, which was perpetrated under the guise of resettlement.
 Denial emerged because of the Ottoman desire to maintain American neutrality in the war and German financial and military support.

 In May 1915, Russia, Britain, and France sent a diplomatic communiqué to the Ottoman government condemning the Ottoman "crimes against humanity" and threatening to hold accountable any Ottoman officials who were responsible.
-The Ottoman government denied that massacres of Armenians had occurred, and claimed that Armenians colluded with the enemy, while asserting that national sovereignty allowed them to take measures against the Armenians.
+The Ottoman government denied that massacres of Armenians had occurred, and said that Armenians colluded with the enemy, while asserting that national sovereignty allowed them to take measures against the Armenians.
 It also alleged that Armenians had massacred Muslims and accused the Allies of committing war crimes.

 In early 1916, the Ottoman government published a two-volume work titled The Armenian Aspirations and Revolutionary Movements, denying it had tried to exterminate the Armenian people.
 At the time, little credence was given to such statements internationally, but some Muslims, previously ashamed by crimes against Armenians, changed their mind in response to propaganda about atrocities allegedly committed by Armenians.
 The themes of genocide denial that originated during the war were later recycled in Turkey's denial of the genocide.